Building Thermla Imaging

 Building Surveys using Thermography

-We are experienced and certified level 2 category thermographers.
+We are experienced and Certified Master Thermographer Level 3.
 We work boith from the air using specialist thermal drone technology as well as on the ground using traditional building thermal imaging techiques to inspect commericla and domestic properties.

 Thermography is a non-destructive and non-invasive technology looking at the anomolies, faults and observations covering moisture, water ingress, insulation continuity, heat loss, air leakage, thermal bridging and insect infiltration.